Why do we have such a hard time achieving our long term goals?

 Researchers from the Korea University Business School and the University of Iowa, found that people who define their path from the end backwards not only both more likely to succeed (especially when it comes to complex goals) and more confident in their choices.

 While the researchers aren’t exactly sure why this is the case, it does seem to make sense.
-In my own life, I’ve been more likely to abandon goals when I lose sight of the desired outcome and get lost somewhere in the middle.
+In my own life, I’ve been more likely to abandon long term goals when I lose sight of the desired outcome and get lost somewhere in the middle.

 For example, a few years ago I launched a Kickstarter campaign for a photography book—a task that required dealing with a lot of moving parts at once.
 However, because we had a hard deadline of when we were going to launch, I worked backwards.
 The end was a master to-do list that started with the launch and then listed each step we’d need to take to get there in reverse order.